u-boot/u-boot/doc/board/qualcomm/signing.rst

 When you run make to build the ``u-boot.mbn`` target, ``mkmbn`` will inspect the DTB in your U-Boot image and try to match the compatible to the table, then it will build an ELF image and hash/sign it per the MBN spec.

+The mkmbn tool requires the python ``cryptography`` module, this can be installed in a virtualenv using pip, or from your distros package repositories.